openedx/xblock-lti-consumer/docs/decisions/0004-lti-advantage-nrps.rst

 Context
 =======

-One of the LTI Advantage services if the `Names and Roles Provisioning Services (NRPS)`_, which allows LTI tools to retrieve a user list associated with the learning context and internally provision resources for them.
+One of the LTI Advantage services is the `Names and Roles Provisioning Services (NRPS)`_, which allows LTI tools to retrieve a user list associated with the learning context and internally provision resources for them.

 From the LTI-NRPS Specification: